 Small and grassroots nonprofit organizations often start and run programs without operational infrastructure or support.
 Building a strong internal foundation can lead to increased support and sustainable programming for small, community-serving organizations.
 The goal of the Facing Change Nonprofit Effectiveness Grant Program is to fund one-time projects that will strengthen an organization’s operations and impact.

 We anticipate making $700,000 in investments over the next 18 months.
-Due to the nature of the funding for this program, only nonprofits based in and serving the City of Worcester are eligible to apply
+Due to the nature of the funding for this program, only nonprofits based in and serving the City of Worcester are eligible to apply.

 Eligible Organizations